benbogart/Movie-Analysis/README.md

 ### Conclusion
 In all cases the ideal budget is in the \$6M - \$14.2M range.
 Over \$14.2M results in signifigant decrease in ROI.

-### Conclusion
-Of the top four genres, one shows an obvioius upward trend in ROI.
-Sci-Fi and Romance appear flat.  **Horror, Mystery** are not only the top earners by ROI, but the are both trending up.
-These are the idea genres to focus on or a first film.

 ## Q3 Who are the most profitable people
 We want to filter people by